maidsafe/dev-website/src/contents/en-gb/doc_xamarin.md

 In this tutorial we will use the [MaidSafe.SafeApp](https://www.nuget.org/packages/MaidSafe.SafeApp/) NuGet package which exposes the SAFE API to connect and interact with the SAFE Network.

-You can download the working example code from [GitHub](https://github.com/maidsafe/safe-getting-started-dotnet/tree/master/SafeTodoExample) or follow the steps provided in this tutorial to create a mobile app for SAFE Network.
+You can download the working example code from [GitHub](https://github.com/maidsafe/safe-getting-started-dotnet/tree/master/MobileExample) or follow the steps provided in this tutorial to create a mobile app for SAFE Network.

-## Pre-requisites
+## Prerequisites

 Before you start working on your first SAFE app, make sure you have the following tools installed:
 - **Git**